emaildotdash/GenericCppMakefile/README.md

 Feel free to fork, alter and redistribute these Makefiles as you see fit.
 I shared it in hopes of making it easier for people to quickly get a project going, as well as to let the less experienced coders among us have a simple way into the world of C++ development on Linux.

+NOTICE: In the following weeks I plan on uploading a video explaining how to use the Makefile for those who prefer that.
+I will also do some testing, as I have __NOT__ tested a lot of usecases yet, so I cannot guarantee that the Makefile will work in every scenario.
+If you find a problem, feel free to open an issue about it.

 Lastly, this is my first time sharing an open-source project on the internet, so please do let me about any mistakes I may have made on the distribution or documentation side, or anywhere else really.
 Thank you for checking out this little project, I hope you will find it helpful.

 ## Capabilites